 "Then he brought me back to the door of the temple; and there was water, flowing from under the threshold of the temple toward the east..."
-Now, whenever I read this first reaction it is not a pleasant one.
+Now, whenever I read this, my first reaction it is not a pleasant one.
 I squirm.

-For there have been occasions when we've come up to this church building, and noticed water flowing out from under the threshold... and it is never a good thing!
+For on a couple of occasions we have come up to the doors of our church, and noticed water flowing from under the threshold... and it was not a good thing!